 In recent months, Armenia has mediated proxy talks between Moscow and Tbilisi with a view to expediting the reopening of Verkhny Lars, which was Armenia's only overland route to Russia and Europe.
 Visiting Yerevan last month, Georgian Foreign Minister Grigiol Vashadze stressed that doing so would be economically beneficial to both Georgia and Armenia.

-the return of Ossetians who fled to Russia during the August 2008 war, and whose return "could trigger an interethnic conflict."
+But residents of Georgia's Kazbegi district, where the border crossing is located, do not want it reopened.
+Meeting on November 21 with Georgian parliament deputies, they said they fear the return of Ossetians who fled to Russia during the August 2008 war, and whose return "could trigger an interethnic conflict."
 Parliament speaker Davit Bakradze downplayed those apprehensions as unsubstantiated.

-on December 10 that Russia is ready to address the question of resuming direct flights if Tbilisi formally requests it.
+A Russian Transport Ministry spokesman confirmed on December 10 that Russia is ready to address the question of resuming direct flights if Tbilisi formally requests it.